SteamDeckHomebrew/decky-loader/README.md

 - There is no complete plugin development documentation yet.
 However a good starting point is the [Plugin Template](https://github.com/SteamDeckHomebrew/decky-plugin-template) repository.

 ## [Contribution](https://deckbrew.xyz/en/loader-dev/development)
-- Please consult the [Wiki](https://deckbrew.xyz/en/loader-dev/development) for installing development versions of PluginLoader.
+- Please consult the [Wiki](https://deckbrew.xyz/en/loader-dev/development) for installing development versions of Decky Loader.
-  - This is also useful for Plugin Developers looking to target new but unreleased versions of PluginLoader.
+  - This is also useful for Plugin Developers looking to target new but unreleased versions of Decky Loader.
 - [Here's how to get the Steam Deck UI on your enviroment of choice.](https://youtu.be/1IAbZte8e7E?t=112)
     - (The video shows Windows usage but unless you're using Arch WSL/cygwin this script is unsupported on Windows.)